Stefani-Lab/takyaq/README.md

 ## How to install

-Takyaq is not yet available in PyPi.
-Meanwhile installation and development is managed using [Poetry].
+Takyaq is not yet available in PyPi nor Conda derived repositories.
+Meanwhile installation and development are managed using [Poetry].
 Clone the repository, either using `ssh`:
 ```sh
 git clone git@github.com:Stefani-Lab/takyaq.git